fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Now the frontend is also fine, working with the server both in development- and production mode.

 A negative aspect of our approach is how complicated it is to deploy the frontend.
 Deploying a new version requires generating new production build of the frontend and copying it to the backend repository.
 This makes creating an automated [deployment pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html) more difficult.
 Deployment pipeline means an automated and controlled way to move the code from the computer of the developer through different tests and quality checks to the production environment.
+Building a deployment pipeline is the topic of [part 11](https://fullstackopen.com/en/part11) of this course.

 There are multiple ways to achieve this (for example placing both backend and frontend code [to the same repository](https://github.com/mars/heroku-cra-node) ) but we will not go into those now.

 In some situations it may be sensible to deploy the frontend code as its own application.
 With apps created with create-react-app it is [straightforward](https://github.com/mars/create-react-app-buildpack).

-Current code of the backend can be found on [Github](https://github.com/fullstack-hy/part3-notes-backend/tree/part3-3), in the branch <i>part3-3</i>.
+Current code of the backend can be found on [Github](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-3), in the branch <i>part3-3</i>.
 The changes in frontend code are in <i>part3-1</i> branch of the [frontend repository](https://github.com/fullstack-hy/part2-notes/tree/part3-1).

 </div>